The Home Of Contemporary Indigenous Performance

 What would you like to be updated with?

-What’s On At Aki Studio
+What’s On at Aki Studio

-42 Years of Storytelling
+43 Years of Storytelling

 Native Earth Performing Arts has championed Indigenous artistic expression for 42 years.
 Since 1989, its Weesageechak Festival has developed over 100 works, fostering a vibrant creative community through theatre, dance, and mentorship.
 Landmark productions like The Rez Sisters and Huff continue to inspire audiences nationally and internationally.